 Programs should make a reasonable effort to post-test all students (100%) who have met the number of hours to be post-tested AND who, through their studies, have demonstrated significant mastery of content.
 Please note that the number of instructional hours should not be the only determining factor when deciding to post-test, since not all students will be ready to post-test even after meeting that threshold.
 For TABE 11&12, the student should be post-tested in at least one of the subject area tests that was given as a pre-test.
-Students must not be post-tested prior to the allotted minimum hours per assessment and Educational Functioning Level.
+Students must not be posttested prior to the allotted minimum hours per assessment and Educational Functioning Level.
 Additional post-tests must also follow the same established post-testing guidelines and times.

-Assessment Minimum Hours before Post-testing

-BEST Literacy 60 hours of instruction

-BEST Plus Version 2.0 60 hours of instruction

-TABE 11&12 for ABE students 40 hours of instruction

-TABE CLAS-E 60 hours of instruction
+Assessment Minimum Hours before Post-testing BEST Literacy 60 hours of instruction BEST Plus Version 2.0 60 hours of instruction TABE 11&12 for ABE students 40 hours of instruction TABE 11&12 for ASE students 30 hours of instruction TABE CLAS-E 40 hours of instruction